truenas/documentation/content/SCALE/SCALETutorials/TrueNASCLIShell/_index.md

 #### Global Configuration

-This section covers configuring the defualt gateway.
+This section covers configuring the default gateway.

 Enter `configuration` (or `network configuration` if you just opened the CLI Shell).